variantstudios/autospacolorado.com/_services/coatings.md

 ### We have you covered\!

-* This is what it boils down to, we offer coatings of all types of levels.
+* This is what it boils down to, we offer ceramic coatings of all types of levels.
 * Want a coating that will just make your car glossier and last a year?
 We have that.
 * Want a coating that has a warranty?
 Not a problem
 * Have a new car and want to keep it looking amazing?\*\* Looking for a specific coating brand?
 We have been authorized by the majority of coating companies to install their products.
 However our preferred product is **Ceramic Pro**\!